Laendrun/artistfinder/docs/docs/developper-docs/Roles/post_roles.md

-# POST /api/v1/categories/
+# POST /api/v1/roles/

-Inserts a new category in the database.
+Inserts a new role in the database.

 This route requires a token that has the Admin role.